How to Calm AnxietySep 24, 2020

 Dr. Ameet: My pleasure, my pleasure.
 Hopefully, I can do my best today, so thank you, Amy.

 Dr. Ameet: Okay, so as a naturopath, I always believe in fixing the body, stabilizing the body's chemistry because hormonal imbalance, inflammation, food sensitivities, cortisol imbalances, all of those affect the mind and the mood, and alter somebody's motivation, self-esteem, sense of self-worth.
 A lot of the things in the mind actually come from body imbalances, and at the same time, I call it "cure your mind" as well because if you have trauma or you grew up in a very stressful environment, or your parents were dysfunctional or traumatic towards you, then your mind develops ways of thinking that affect you even today.
 So you might have low self-esteem, you might be fearful or lack confidence, and all of these things can be healed.
-I teach you how to do this in the book and the Free Holistic Medicine Courses Online, is how to heal trauma, change belief systems, as well as heal your physiology, so changing the foods that you eat, healing the gut, healing the adrenal system, detoxifying your liver – and I'll go into more details on the exact biochemistry of that, and both need to happen together because if you ignore one, like if you only focus on counseling and you don't change your body's physiology or you don't get the right nutrients, you might remain depressed or unmotivated, or lethargic.
+I teach you how to do this in the book and the Free Holistic Medicine Courses Online, is how to heal trauma, change belief systems, as well as heal your physiology, so changing the foods that you eat, healing the gut, healing the adrenal system, leaky liver and detoxifying your liver – and I'll go into more details on the exact biochemistry of that, and both need to happen together because if you ignore one, like if you only focus on counseling and you don't change your body's physiology or you don't get the right nutrients, you might remain depressed or unmotivated, or lethargic.
 If you only do natural medicines and take supplements but you don't transform your thinking, then you're going to remain stressed or just belittling yourself, or just unhealed really despite all the supplements you're taking because your mind is still overworking based on the previous trauma.
 So we want to make sure that all the healing takes place together.
 There's no separation between mind and body.
 That's what I teach and that's what I love teaching because people get better much faster and for longer, right?

 Amy: Yeah, yeah, when you heal, the mind and the body are not separate like we've been following for many, many years.